-BY 2023, 100% OF LINES WILL HAVE BEEN ADAPTED TO ACHIEVE 100% ATTACHED CAPS.
-4.3 OBJECTIVES AND INDICATORS RELATING TO THE USE OF RESOURCES The actions implemented have enabled us to continue to improve our performance in terms of the circular economy.
-Objectives 2023 milestone 25% recycled PET in water containers before 2025 The preforms manufactured in the company's own injection moulding workshops were made using, on average, 31.4% rPET in 2023 Tripling its internal recycling capacity by 2025 vs. 2021 Internal recycling capacity has doubled compared with 2021 All still and sparkling water lines for the French market are equipped with the attached cap system 100% of lines have been adapted to achieve 100% attached caps More than 200 machines in operation by 2023 204 collection machines installed Exceed 60 million bottles collected per year by 2023 Over 73 million bottles collected by 2023 Over 313 million bottles collected since the project began Sources ALMA's recycled plastic production capacity is an indicator for anticipating and planning for the risks associated with single-use plastics and regulations.
+4.3 OBJECTIVES AND INDICATORS RELATING TO THE USE OF RESOURCES

+The actions implemented have enabled us to continue to improve our performance in terms of the circular economy.

+Objectives 2024 milestone 25% recycled PET in water containers before 2025 The preforms manufactured in our own injection workshops were made with, on average, 40.1% rPET Tripling its internal recycling capacity by 2025 vs. 2021 Internal recycling capacity has doubled compared with 2021 All still and sparkling water lines for the French market are equipped with the attached cap system 100% of lines have been adapted to achieve 100% attached caps More than 200 machines in operation by 2023 286 collection machines installed Exceed 60 million bottles collected per year by 2023 Over 80 million bottles collected by 2024 Over 400 million bottles collected since the project began

+Sources ALMA's recycled plastic production capacity is an indicator for anticipating and planning for the risks associated with single-use plastics and regulations.
 Today, this indicator takes into account the investments that have been made on the lines to increase Sources ALMA's recycling capacity.

 This indicator therefore reflects the theoretical production capacity of recycled material by all Sources ALMA plants since the investments made.
 Every effort is being made to ensure that the new units reach their maximum annual recycled material production capacity.
 As a result, actual production in a given year may differ from theoretical capacity when new production lines come on stream.